kazuo-shimada/LlamaCppGradio/README.md

 In terminal, install requirements
 "pip3 install -r requirements.txt"

-In line 6 of the code, replace your model path with whatever model you are currently using "model_path = "/Qwen2-VL-7B-Instruct-Q4_K_M.gguf"   # Replace with your model's path"
+In line 5+6 of the code, replace your model path with whatever model you are currently using

-Replace </Qwen2-VL-7B-Instruct-Q4_K_M.gguf> with whatever model it is that you are using (link with many llama models below provided) https://huggingface.co/meta-llama
+MODEL_PATH  = "/Users/x/Downloads/Qwen2-VL-7B-Instruct-Q4_K_M.gguf"
+MMPROJ_PATH = "/Users/x/Downloads/mmproj-Qwen2-VL-7B-Instruct-f16.gguf"

+https://huggingface.co/meta-llama
+Use whatever model and mmproj of your choosing

 Run the program and follow available open port for a localhost server